SooyeonWon/Predict-Sales/README.md

-# Predict Sales for a Catalog Launch
+# Predict Sales for a Catalog Launch/ Linear Regression Model
 ### by Sooyeon Won

 ## Introduction